m-labs/artiq/doc/manual/installing.rst

     $ conda create -n artiq artiq

 .. note::
   If you do not need to flash boards, the ``artiq`` package is sufficient.
-The packages named ``artiq-board-*`` contain only firmware for the FPGA board and are never necessary for using an ARTIQ system without reflashing it.
+The packages named ``artiq-board-*`` contain only firmware for the FPGA board, and you should not install them unless you are reflashing an FPGA board.
 Controllers for third-party devices (e.g. Thorlabs TCube, Lab Brick Digital Attenuator, etc.) that are not shipped with ARTIQ can also be installed with this script.
 Browse `Hydra <https://nixbld.m-labs.hk/project/artiq>`_ or see the list of NDSPs in this manual to find the names of the corresponding packages.

 After the installation, activate the newly created environment by name. ::